leifgehrmann/lego-art-map-generator/README.md

 in other non-world-map situations:

 * Highlights islands, such as the Kerguelen Islands.
-* Highlights rivers, such as the Red Sea.
+* Highlights narrow seas, such as the Red Sea.

 | Rendering Method | Result |
 |----|----|